-Before we get into our current favorite cornrow styles on and off the runway, here’s a very brief history lesson on cornrow braids: Cornrows are a traditional African style worn by females and males.
+Cornrows are a traditional African style worn by females and males.
 Many wear their hair in this braided style as an homage to the tradition, as a protective hairstyle, or simply just for the look.
 Whatever your reason for trying your hand at the look is your choice.
 Read on to get inspired by these cool cornrow braid styles below:

 1. Cornrows with High Bun

 Teamed with a high bun, cornrows for women look exceptionally fashionable.
 To achieve the look, blend the braids with loose hair to form a texturized chignon that can sit high on the crown (weave the braids downwards till your nape, and you’ll have to wear a lower bun instead).
-Leave a few tendrils loose at the sideburns to soften the look, and slick down your edges with some hairspray.
+Leave a few tendrils loose at the side to soften the look, and slick down your edges with some hairspray.